Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: Application to four-bend S-Chicane

 \subsection{Numerical verification of the proposed conditions}

-A numerical analysis is provided to verify the CSR-cancelation conditions for asymmetric $S$-chicane with specific chicane parameter settings in Table \ref{Table-same-Parameter}.
+To investigate the impact of the assumptions, including the constant bunch length in one dipole and the neglected dipole length, we perform numerical integration and ELEGANT analysis for the asymmetric S-chicane.
+To begin with, we present the results of the numerical integration.
 First, the dipole lengths are taken into account.
-The expressions of $\ell_2, \ell_3$ in Eq. \eqref{eq:ell-2+3} and the value of $ R_{56}^{s_0\to s_f}$, $L_{tot}$ are recalculated, the details of which can be found in Appendix \ref{r56-tot}.
-Second, the bunch length variation can be considered in a similar manner to the asymmetric $C$-chicane using an integration method \cite{Emma:1997hj}.
-These variables $R_{16}^{s \rightarrow s_f}$ and $R_{26}^{s \rightarrow s_f}$ in Eq. \eqref{eq:integrate}, and $R_{56}^{s_0\to s}$ in $k_1,k_2,k_3,k_4$, are changing with the position $s$, as expressed in Appendix \ref{appendix1}.
-Finally, the obtained CSR cancelation conditions $(q_2,q_3)$ can be obtained and compared with the results $q_2^* =-1.75$, $q_3^* =1.09$ (Eq. \eqref{eq:condition1}) for case 1 when the compression factor is $C=10$.
-The integration results $(q_2/q_2^*,q_3/q_3^*) =(0.954, 0.883)$ (shown in Fig. \ref{fig:midu222}), indicates a relatively accurate calculation of the point-kick model.
-Similar to the $C$-chicane, the $(q_2, q_3 )$ obtained by integration method, can be closer to the result of the point-kick model after reducing the ratio $L_{B1}:L_{tot}$, as shown in Fig. \ref{fig:midu222}.
-In fact, model calculation trade this slight loss of accuracy for more general CSR cancelation.
+The expressions of $\ell_2, \ell_3$ in Eq. \eqref{eq:ell-2+3} and the $ R_{56}^{s_0\to s_f}$, $L_{tot}$ are recalculated, the details of which can be found in Appendix \ref{r56-tot}.
+Second, we consider a gradually varying bunch length in a similar manner to the asymmetric C-chicane using an integration method \cite{Emma:1997hj}.
+These variables $R_{16}^{s \rightarrow s_f}$ and $R_{26}^{s \rightarrow s_f}$ in Eq. \eqref{eq:integrate}, and $R_{56}^{s_0\to s}$ in $k_1,k_2,k_3,k_4$, change with the position $s$, as expressed in Appendix \ref{appendix1}.
+Eventually, the CSR cancelation conditions can be obtained and compared with the results $q_2^* =-1.75$, $q_3^* =1.09$ (Eq. \eqref{eq:condition1}) for Case 3 when the compression factor is $C=10$.
+Figure \ref{fig:midu222} (pink pentacle) shows the results from integration method as $(q_2/q_2^*,q_3/q_3^*) =(0.947, 0.859)$, indicating a relatively accurate calculation of the point-kick model.
+Similar to the asymmetric C-chicane, the $(q_2, q_3 )$ obtained by integration method is closer to the result of the point-kick model after reducing the ratio $L_{B1}:L_{tot}$, as shown in Fig. \ref{fig:midu222}.

-Furthermore, the minimum transverse emittance $ \varepsilon_n$ for the asymmetric $S$-chicane, together with the corresponding $(q_2, q_3)$, is searched by ELEGANT simulations.
-The scaned results $(q_2/q_2^*, q_3/q_3^*)=( 0.95, 0.88)$ are obtained, and this result close to (1,1) indicates a accurate calculation by the point-kick model.
-For illustration, the variation of the growth in normalized emittance near $(q_2/q_2^*, q_3/q_3^*)$ are displayed in Fig. \ref{fig:S-chicane-elegant}.
-The complete asymmetric $S$-chicane information can be found in Table \ref{Table-S-chicane}.
+Furthermore, the minimum transverse emittance $ \varepsilon_n$ for the asymmetric S-chicane, together with the corresponding $(q_2, q_3)$, is searched via ELEGANT simulations.
+The scaned results $(q_2/q_2^*, q_3/q_3^*)=( 0.94, 0.86)$ are obtained.
+For illustration, the normalized emittance growth near $(q_2/q_2^*, q_3/q_3^*)$ is displayed in Fig. \ref{fig:S-chicane-elegant}.
+Correspondly, the complete asymmetric S-chicane information can be found in Table \ref{Table-S-chicane}.
+Our results from point-kick analysis are consistent with these numerical results basically.